CodeForPittsburgh/CodeForPittsburgh.github.io/_posts/2017-01-12-DataAndActivism.md

 author: Coral Sheldon-Hess, Connor Sites-Bowen
 ---

-# Code for Pittsburgh - January Meetup - Data and Activism

-## Tools to Speak to Power, Tools to Shield Speech From Power
+Tools to Speak to Power, Tools to Shield Speech From Power

 ## Presentation